adi868/Friend-Finder/README.md

 * Heroku
 * NPM Packages

+Curious to find your future friend?
 Check it out at: https://friend-finder-adi868.herokuapp.com/.

 ### Developer:
 Adina Cianciotto